-Of course many people–Christians and non-Christians alike–think that Christianity and evolution are opposing concepts.
+Many people–Christians and non-Christians alike–think that Christianity and evolution are opposing concepts.
 They perceive several specific points of conflict between them.
 Bruce Glass addresses each of these concerns by citing Scripture and the world’s most respected theologians and by the application of reason.
 Revealed is a deeper and richer understanding of Biblical Scripture and its history.
-But most importantly, readers will gain a greater appreciation of the power and the capabilities of a living God that transcends space and time, as this insight is united with the findings of science.
+But most importantly, readers will gain a greater appreciation of the power and the capabilities of a living God who transcends space and time, as this insight is united with the findings of science.

 Assigned in classes at both Christian and secular universities, Exploring Faith and Reason is an objective and faith-affirming examination of the intersection of mainstream science and mainstream Christianity.
-In the Second Edition, new discoveries in genetics have been added and the entire text has been edited for clarity.
+In the Second Edition, new scholarship regarding the inheritance of acquired epigenetic characteristics has been added and the entire text has been edited for clarity.
 Also, a new chapter has been added to more fully describe the paleontological, archeological, and genetic evidence of human evolutionary development.

 Here is what scholars, clergy, and book reviewers have had to say about the book: